 Performance Measure 7.1.
-Certified Organizations shall support and promote efforts by consulting foresters, state, provincial and federal agencies, state or local groups, professional societies, conservation organizations, Indigenous Peoples and governments, community groups, sporting organizations, labor, universities, extension agencies, the American Tree Farm System® and/or other landowner cooperative programs to apply principles of sustainable forest management.
+Certified Organizations shall support and promote efforts by consulting foresters, state, provincial and federal agencies, state or local groups, professional societies, conservation organizations, Indigenous Peoples and governments, community groups, sporting organizations, labor, universities, extension agencies, the American Tree Farm System[®] and/or other landowner cooperative programs to apply principles of sustainable forest management.

-- 1. Support, including financial, for efforts of SFI Implementation Committees.
+1. Support, including financial, for efforts of SFI Implementation Committees.

-- 2. Support individually or and/or through cooperative efforts involving SFI Implementation Committees, education and outreach to forest landowners describing the importance of and providing implementation guidance on:

-- a. best management practices;

-- b. reforestation and afforestation;

-- c. visual quality management;

-- d. conservation objectives, such as of critical wildlife habitat elements, biodiversity, threatened and endangered species, and Forests with Exceptional Conservation Value;

-- e. management of harvest residue (e.g., slash, limbs, tops) considers economic, social, environmental factors (e.g., organic and nutrient value to future forests) and other utilization needs;

-- f. control of invasive species;

-- g. characteristics of special sites;

-- h. reduction of wildfire risk;

-- i. use of qualified logging professionals, qualified resource professionals and/or certified logging companies; - j. awareness of SFI, and - k. reporting of inconsistent practices. - 3.
-Participation in efforts to support or promote conservation of managed forests through voluntary market-based incentive programs such as current-use taxation programs, Forest Legacy Program, conservation easements, federal, state, or provincial cost share programs, or SFI Conservation Grants. - 4.
+- 2. Support individually or collaboratively education and outreach to forest landowners describing the importance of and providing implementation guidance on: - a. best management practices; - b. reforestation and afforestation; - c. visual quality management; - d. conservation objectives, such as of critical wildlife habitat elements, biodiversity, threatened and endangered species, and Forests with Exceptional Conservation Value: - e. management of harvest residue (e.g., slash, limbs, tops) considers economic, social, environmental factors (e.g., organic and nutrient value to future forests) and other utilization needs: - f. control of invasive species; - g. characteristics of special sites; and - h. reduction of wildfire risk. - 3.
+Participation in efforts to support or promote conservation of managed forests through voluntary market-based incentive programs such as current-use taxation programs, Forest Legacy Program, conservation easements, federal, state, or provincial cost share programs, or the SFI Conservation Grant program. - 4.
 Certified Organizations are knowledgeable about credible regional conservation planning and priority-setting efforts that include a broad range of stakeholders and have a program to take into account the results of these efforts in planning. - 5.
 Certified Organizations with fiber sourcing programs, either individually or collaboratively with SFI Implementation Committees, encourage forest landowners to participate in forest management certification programs.

 Performance Measure 7.2.
-Certified Organizations shall individually or through cooperative efforts involving SFI Implementation Committee(s) support and promote, at the state, provincial or other appropriate levels, mechanisms for public outreach, education and involvement related to sustainable forest management.
+Certified Organizations shall support and promote, at the state, provincial or other appropriate levels, mechanisms for public outreach, education and involvement related to sustainable forest management.

-1. Periodic educational opportunities for the public promoting sustainable forestry, such as

-- a. field tours, seminars, websites, webinars or workshops; - b. educational trips; - c. self-guided forest management trails; - d. publishing articles, educational pamphlets or newsletters; - e. support for national, state, provincial, and local forestry organizations and soil and water conservation districts, and - f. engaging and supporting teachers and/or students though initiatives such as Project Learning Tree.
+- 1. Periodic educational opportunities promoting sustainable forestry, such as - a.
+Project Learning Tree; - b. field tours, seminars, websites, webinars or workshops; - c. educational trips; - d. self-guided forest management trails; - e. publication of articles, educational pamphlets or newsletters; or - f. support for state, national, provincial, and local forestry organizations and soil and water conservation districts.

 Performance Measure 7.3.
-Certified Organizations shall individually and/or through cooperative efforts involving SFI Implementation Committees establish, at the state, provincial, or other appropriate levels, procedures to address concerns raised by loggers, consulting foresters, employees, unions, stakeholders, the public or other Certified Organizations regarding practices that appear inconsistent with the SFI standards principles and objectives.
+Certified Organizations shall establish, at the state, provincial, or other appropriate levels, procedures to address concerns raised by loggers, consulting foresters, employees, unions, the public or other Certified Organizations regarding practices that appear inconsistent with the SFI Standard principles and objectives.

-- 1. Support for SFI Implementation Committees (e.g., toll-free numbers and other efforts) to address concerns about apparent nonconformance. - 2.
+- 1. Support for SFI Implementation Committees (e.g., toll-free numbers and other efforts) to address concerns about apparent nonconforming practices. - 2.
 Process to receive and respond to public inquiries.
 SFI Implementation Committees shall submit data annually to SFI Inc. regarding concerns received and responses.